nben/Cyberpunk-UI-mods-for-VR/README.md

 ScannerMove - two files, one for moving the quickhacks menu and crosshair, one for moving the info popup

-ContactMove - one file for moving the contacts hud
+ContactMove - one file for moving the contacts HUD

-TextsMove - one file for moving the unread texts hud
+TextsMove - one file for moving the unread texts HUD

 TooltipsMove - one file for moving the various notification popups - e.g. new message, new area, new quest , level up, new shard